sanity-io/sanity-media-starter-template/packages/sanity/README.md

 For demo purposes we only support copying the generated HTML to the clipboard (found under the dropdown menu by the Publish button).
 However the Studio could easily be extended to send the emails using an email sending service such as [Amazon SES](https://aws.amazon.com/ses/).

+## Preflight Checks

+Before publishing articles, you can run several automated checks to ensure that the article does not contain critical errors.

+These can be run using the `Preflight` tab in the `Article` editor panel of the Studio.

+### Configuration

+These checks are run using [DataForSEO](https://dataforseo.com) APIs, specifically the [Instant Pages (Live)](https://docs.dataforseo.com/v3/on_page/instant_pages) endpoint.

+Usage of this service requires registration and creation of an API key, however usage with placeholder/sandbox data doesn't require payment.

+To create and set an API key, [follow the instructions here](https://docs.dataforseo.com/v3/auth/).
+Then set the value in the `Secrets` tab inside the Sanity studio.

+Secrets are managed using the [`studio-secrets` plugin](https://github.com/sanity-io/sanity-studio-secrets), so it only needs to be set once by the project administrator, and can be used by all content editors.

 ## Studio highlights